-There were fifteen areas of strength and two areas of weakness at five years.
-Areas of strength included: solitary activities--90%, communicating needs and wants--89%, working on educational and work skills--89%, improved behavior--86%, showing more independence--86%, good personal hygiene--84%, enjoying reading and writing sufficient to meet goals--82%, communication with adults and peers--80%, having no violent or sexual behavior -74%, staying in communication with others by mail and electronic means -70%, making and keeping friends and developing a support system -68%, no police or court involvement--66%, having realistic goals for the future -65%, and showing good social skills--65%, and no illegal behavior -61%.
+There were fourteen areas of strength and two areas of weakness at five years.
+Areas of strength included: solitary activities--90%, communicating needs and wants--89%, working on educational and work skills--89%, improved behavior--86%, good personal hygiene--85%, showing more independence--84%, enjoying reading and writing sufficient to meet goals--83%, communication with adults and peers--81%, having no violent or sexual behavior -73%, staying in communication with others by mail and electronic means -70%, making and keeping friends and developing a support system -68%, having realistic goals for the future -65%, and showing good social skills--65%, and no police or court involvement -64.